weijia-89/weijia-89/README.md

 Supporting repos:

 - [`wcag-auditor`](https://github.com/weijia-89/wcag-auditor): Playwright + axe-core accessibility auditor.
 Earlier versions used local Ollama for fix suggestions; v0.3 replaced that path with deterministic templates because I wanted to stop fighting hallucinations.
 Still limited by what axe-core can catch which is roughly 30%~ of all issues.
 - [`palamedes`](https://github.com/weijia-89/palamedes): evidence synthesis, source tiers, quote gates, adversarial review, and confidence scoring.
-I'm secretly very proud of this work because it combines my inherent skepticism with a tool that can do a lot of the tedious footwork of reading systematic reviews and meta-analyses, uncovering nuances in findings, and weeding out low-quality studies that you don't realize are low-quality until you're 20 minutes deep before realizing all the p-values are suspiciously at threshholds for significance.
+I'm secretly very proud of this work because it combines my inherent skepticism with a tool that can do a lot of the tedious footwork of reading systematic reviews and meta-analyses, uncovering nuances in findings, and weeding out low-quality studies that you don't realize are low-quality until you're 20 minutes deep and you notice all the p-values are suspiciously just at threshhold for significance.

 ## Internal work